FociSolutions/github-foundations/organizations/GH_ADVANCED_SECURITY.md

 The `GHAS Checks` tool is automatically installed on all GitHub Foundations organizations.

 It runs [GitHub Advanced Security (GHAS)](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) scans for eligible repositories that have it enabled and reports all of the GHAS scans in one report.

-## GHAS Checks GitHub Action

-The `GHAS Checks` tool is a GitHub Action that runs on a cron schedule (02:00 daily), and works by checking for any repositories that have GHAS enabled and running a scan on them.
+It is implemented as a GitHub Action that runs on a cron schedule (02:00 daily), and works by checking for any repositories that have GHAS enabled and running a scan on them.

-### Changing the Schedule
+## Changing the Schedule

 The schedule for the `GHAS Checks` tool can be changed by modifying the `schedule` field in the `.github/workflows/ghas-policy-check.yml` file.